VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/volttron-central-deployment.rst

     $ volttron -vv -l volttron.log&

 Option 2: Use the utility script start-volttron.
+This will override the default log file each time the script is ran unless the script is modified with a different filename for each instance.

 .. code-block:: console

     $ ./start-volttron

-.. note:: If you choose to not start your agents with their platforms they will need to be started by hand.
+.. note:: If you chose to not start your agents with their platforms they will need to be started by hand.

 List the installed agents with